skypjack/uvw/README.md

 Then pass the proper `-I` argument to the compiler to add the `src` directory to the include paths.<br/>
-Note that users are required to correctly setup the include directories and libraries search paths for `libuv`.
+Note that users are required to correctly setup the include directories and libraries search paths for `libuv` in this case.

 When used through `CMake`, the `uvw::uvw` target is exported for convenience.